AndrewWPhillips/eggql/TUTORIAL.md

 ### Unions

 Unions in GraphQL are like **interfaces**, but without any common fields.
-In fact you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
+In fact, you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
 A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of a common field.

 In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct).
-But for a union the embedded `struct` must be empty.
+But for a union the embedded `struct` can't have exported fields.

-In essence, if you embed a `struct` you get an interface unless it's empty, whence you get a union.
+In essence, if you embed a `struct` your type implements an interface unless the embedded struct is empty, whence your type is added to a union.

-Will demonstrate this by adding a `search` query as is seen in the standard **Star Wars** tutorial.
+We'll demonstrate this by adding a `search` query as is seen in the standard **Star Wars** tutorial.
 This allows you to search all humans, droids and starships.
 It returns a list of `SearchResult` which is a union of Human | Droid | Starship.
-(Note that we haven't seen starships in this tutorial but the final code in example\StarWars\main.go includes them.)
+(Note that we won't handle starships in this tutorial but the final code in example\StarWars\main.go does.)

 Here's the relevant change to the data: